Berlin 1897 chess tournament

 The Internationales Turnier Berlin 1897 celebrated seventy years of the Berliner Schachgesellschaft.
-Twenty great chess masters started but Curt von Bardeleben had to withdraw after a short draw.
+Twenty of the world's best players started but Curt von Bardeleben had to withdraw after a short draw.
 They played in the Architektenhaus from September 13 to October 4, 1897.
 Eventually the event became a race between Rudolf Charousek and Carl August Walbrodt.
 The youngsters had prevailed at the end of the tiring event.
 The first won 2000 Mark and the second one - 1500 Mark.
 Unfortunately, they would die within a few years (Charousek in 1900, and Walbrodt in 1902).